 United Nations Correspondents Association Award For UN Coverage

 Presented for best written and electronic media coverage of the UN, its agencies and field operations.
 Open to all journalists anywhere in the world, in any media.
 The prizes amount to over $60,000 to be distributed among the prize categories and winners.
 Prizes will be presented at the UNCA Awards Dinner at UN Headquarters in New York.
 Judges look for entries with impact, insight and originality, and will take into account the courage and investigative and reporting skills of the journalists.
 Entries from the developing world media are particularly welcome.

 Wildscreen Panda Awards

-This film competition takes place at the biennial Wildscreen Film Festival in the UK, since 1982; next one takes place October 19-24, 2014.
+This film competition takes place at the biennial Wildscreen Film Festival in the UK, since 1982; next one takes place in 2018.
 The Festival is "the world's most prestigious and influential event for the wildlife and environmental film-making industry," attracting hundreds of people from around the world who work in film and television production, or are involved in conservation and environmental issues — providing an opportunity for people from all around the globe to gather to discuss technical, editorial and scientific developments in their industry.
 There are multiple science and environmentally themed categories.

 Young Reporters for the Environment USA